adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 //          ^? { token: string }
 ```

 As you can see, Tuyau provides a clean and typesafe way to handle errors.
-However, if you handle errors through middleware, Tuyau will not be able to detect that.
+However, if you handle errors through middleware, Tuyau cannot detect them.

 ### Unwrapping the Response

-As seen in the previous example, you need to “narrow down” the response type to access its properties.
+As the previous example shows, you need to “narrow down” the response type to access its properties.
 Tuyau provides an `unwrap` function if you don’t need custom error handling and just want to access the data:

 ```ts
 const data = await tuyau